pjotrekk/lightning/blogpost/blogpost.md

     environment:
       - MONGO_INITDB_DATABASE=lightning_db
 ```
-This docker-compose file sets up an Apache Kafka linked with Apache Zookeeper and a MongoDB instances.

 ### Spring Boot app configuration

 Now get back to the app.
-Here are all the needed configurations for application.yml:
+In this `application.yml` I define mongo, beam and kafka environment properties so the app will have one source of truth.
+It's in Yaml file format that is way more readable than .properties files.
+Spring supports both formats.

+`beam.window.size` defines the size of the windows which is a Beam's feature to group pipeline input by timestamps.

 ```yml
 mongo:
   host: mongodb://localhost:27017